-In this article we go through the criteria to hire a maid in Singapore and step by step process on how to hire a maid in Singapore without the assistance (and service fee) of a maid agency.
+In this article we will go through the criteria to hire a maid in Singapore, as well as the step by step process on how to hire a maid in Singapore without the assistance (and service fee) of a maid agency.

-Just in case you are looking to hire a maid through an agency, you can head on to this 5-step guide.
+In case you are looking to hire a maid through an agency, you can head on to this maid agency hiring guide.

 Before we go through the step by step process, it is important to know what we are getting by directly hiring a maid.